midtown-ai/www/docs/glossary/s.md

  See [Entropy]

-## Shapley Additive Explanations
+## Shapley Additive Explanations (SHAP) Value
-## SHAP Value

- The Shapley Additive Explanations (SHAP) is another novel approach to [explainability][Explainable AI] developed by Scott Lundberg at [Microsoft] and eventually opened sourced.
+ The Shapley Additive Explanations (SHAP) is another novel approach to [explainability] developed by Scott Lundberg at [Microsoft] and eventually opened sourced.

  SHAP has a strong mathematical foundation based on Shapley values in game theory where each player in the cooperation is rewarded based on how important they are to cooperation.

  {% pdf "https://arxiv.org/pdf/1705.07874.pdf" %}

  More at:

   * paper - [https://arxiv.org/abs/1705.07874](https://arxiv.org/abs/1705.07874)
   * [https://towardsdatascience.com/what-is-explainable-ai-xai-afc56938d513](https://towardsdatascience.com/what-is-explainable-ai-xai-afc56938d513)